justinknguyen/BeatBind/README.md

 Windows could be flagging it as a virus.
 Downloading the `.zip` folder instead or adding the `.exe` file to allowed files under Windows Security could fix your issue.

 If that still doesn’t work, check to see if you have the following folder, and then delete it: `.../AppData/Roaming/.beatbind`.
-### My Hotkeys Stop Registering After Waking From Sleep.
+### My Hotkeys Stop Registering After Waking From Sleep
 There are rare cases where hotkeys stop registering on system wake up from sleep, and pressing `Start & Close` button again fixes the listener.
 For a more permanent fix, try disabling Windows Fast Startup.
 If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.